Skip to content

 PatternUse

-some resource in input.resource_changesIterate resources (not [_])
+some resource in input.plan.resource_changesIterate resources (not [_])

 "create" in resource.change.actionsCheck action membership